-Sometimes, especially in the beginning, they will have to walk alone.
-They may want to stop, quit, give up.
+In the beginning, the athlete may want to stop, quit, or give up.
 That’s why they HAVE to be certain of how badly they want to achieve before they start.
-To reach the top, they have to be willing to do what others won’t.
+To reach their full potential, they have to be willing to do what others won’t.
 That’s where the Strength Coach who works out with the athlete comes into play.
 It’s a special relationship, it’s unusual and it’s powerful.
 Block out the noise, show up with a good attitude, be consistent, and the reason that you hired me – to get stronger – will occur.
 The high school years go fast so it’s important to establish goals and then make each day count.

 Brett Favre did not lift weights in college.
 “I was so foolish not to have lifted in college” Brett stated.
 “I really screwed up.
 I lifted in high school but stupidly I quit when in college.
 Now, with Green Bay, lifting and conditioning has become a part of my life.
 I workout 5-6 times a week.
 I feel you get great health and mental benefits from working out.
 Plus, the injury prevention factor.
 I can’t run very fast and I’m not that big so my extra strength that I’ve built up gives me the ability to break a tackle once in awhile, scramble and, if I need to, throw off balance.
 I credit my strength coaches for motivating and instructing me.”